Search This Blog

 So in Elizabeth’s case there were indeed

 complicated feelings and attitudes towards her acquaintance perpetrator, who in this case was her first calf love and close friend thereafter too.
-It is entirely reasonable and normal, in the context of what Elizabeth as a victim may have seen as behaviour by Ross that was 'out of character' and perhaps if she did feel guilty that it was also in response to hurt she caused him, for her to have wanted to see him and to talk to him in the aftermath.
+It is entirely reasonable and normal, in the context of what Elizabeth as a victim may have seen as behaviour by Ross that was 'out of character' and perhaps if she did feel guilty that it was also in response to hurt she caused him, for her to have wanted to see him again and to talk to him in the aftermath.
 It is reasonable for her to have wanted to know his thoughts on it and to be afforded the respect of an explanation or an apology after the event.
 This is, if only for closure or even to see from that if their friendship could or should be salvaged.
 Elizabeth's postponement of her wedding is not evidence of or indicative of her not being a victim of acquaintance rape.
 After such an experience, it is understandable to crave some healing time or time to process.
 Just as Elizabeth felt many others might feel it is wrong or their own personal discomfort to go from one man’s caresses to another man’s so quickly, as it might have been for her to go from this man’s caresses to turning up a few days later at a church in order to marry another man.
 This would normally be worse having not yet had the chance to meet and try to get closure with Ross as the acquaintance perpetrator who she had a romantic history with.

 No Romance In Rape (Including this one)